-Foundation for Education Awards $14,093 for Local School Projects
+Grand Forks Foundation for Education Awards $42,355 for Local School Projects

-The Grand Forks Foundation for Education, Inc. is awarding $14,093 through 17 grants this fall to help fund a variety of enrichment projects in Grand Forks Public Schools.
+The Grand Forks Foundation for Education, Inc. is awarding $42,355 through 14 grants this spring to help fund a variety of enrichment projects in Grand Forks Public Schools.

 The Mini-Grants have been funded through the Foundation for Education since 1992.
 Awards are usually for classroom-level or grade-level projects.
 All areas of curriculum and all grade levels are eligible for Mini-Grants.